 Ultimately Ian met Brett and decided to create several wines together including the Vacationer California Rosé (tied in well with Brett’s Vacationeer titled tour in 2017) and the Charismatic Fool Sparkling Rosé.
 Originally the Dennen wines were bottled under their own name – today they are exclusively bottled under Smith Devereux.

-And winemaker Brett Adams rounds out their efforts.
+And winemaker Brett Adams rounded out their efforts for several years but is no longer their winemaker.
 Adams was previously at Trinchero, Sequoia Grove Winery and Honig Winery.

 When Ian and John were examining direct to consumer options for marketing their wines – they discussed the possibility of opening a tasting room.
 It was Ian who broached the idea of creating a tasting room that combined elements of both music and wine.
 Brought to fruition with input from all three partners, JAM Cellars opened in downtown Napa in May 2016.